Skip Navigation

 Angle 2: Rate expectations can change before rates do

-This is why one oil headline can hit tech stocks, even when a software company does not buy much crude.
-It is not always about the company’s direct fuel bill.
+This is why one oil headline can move tech stocks, even when a software company does not buy much crude.
+It is not always about the company's direct fuel bill.
 It can be about the discount rate investors use to value future earnings.

 Angle 3: Company costs can move the market unevenly